gboeing/osmnx/tests/README.md

 # OSMnx tests

 First, ensure that you have installed the necessary [dependencies](environment-dev.yml).
-Then use the repo's [pre-commit hooks](../.pre-commit-config.yaml) and/or the scripts in this folder to:
+Then use the repository's [pre-commit hooks](../.pre-commit-config.yaml) and/or the scripts in this folder to:

   - format the code according to the project's style
   - lint the code